 Common Interest and Signaling Games: A Dynamic Analysis (with Manolo Martínez).
 A follow-up paper about common interest and informative signaling, now using a dynamic model.
 Appears in Philosophy of Science.

 Senders, Receivers, and Symbolic Artifacts.
 A second paper about the role for a “theory of signs” in fields like archeology.
 Given at the Symbols 2 conference in Sydney in 2016.
+To appear in Biological Theory.

 Primates, Cephalopods, and the Evolution of Communication.
 A new paper for a collection organized around the latest work from Dorothy Cheney and Robert Seyfarth.